|If your eyes are leaking blood, click on the image to enlarge.|

 Only after flexing the cabinet and the bottom panel and seeing the ground loop make and break, did I realize that the bump was making contact with the interior ground.
 So, a quick hit with electrical tape and all was right with the world.

 Final thoughts: Clearly, these are interesting and useful instruments and -- for the money -- a skillful search will yield a clean and worthwhile piece of test equipment.
 However, I think I lucked out when I got mine.
 It was clean, in good shape, and only needed one cap replaced and the battery pack rebuilt.
 The rest was intact and ready to go.

 And now here's a dirty little secret: I got a junker off of eBay for spare parts.
 The price wasn't much; only about $20 or so plus nominal shipping.
 So, I guess there's about $80 or so into this unit after you figure all of the parts, batteries, and so on.
 But as W6GVR said, "Never try to justify a hobby."

 Still, if you know what you are looking for -- like so many things in this hobby -- you can pick up a bargain learning from others' efforts and mistakes.

 I'd counsel for picking up the cleanest unit you can and, if you can, peer inside and see what you are getting.
-The junker i got was an absolute disaster; all of the little pins and cables had been replaced by some asshole who must have used an arc welder and acid core solder to complete the wiring.
-So, it you run across one at a swap, bring along a medium sized Phillips head screwdriver and pop the top and bottom panels (only one screw each), slide them out and take a look.
+The junker I got was an absolute disaster; all of the little pins and cables had been replaced by some asshole who must have used an arc welder and acid core solder to complete the wiring.
+So, if you run across one at a swap, bring along a medium sized Phillips head screwdriver and pop the top and bottom panels (only one screw each), slide them out and take a look.
 Similarly, the two side panels only require the removal of four screws to peek inside.

 I'll put down a few more caveats here as I think of them, but for now, clean and serviceable is usually a good guideline.